DLanzante/Diversified/README.md

 ## Overview

 Hello and good-afternoon, this is my **Neurodivergent Awareness Project called Diversified**!
-This project is dedicated to spreading awareness about neurodivergent conditions, such as **Autism**, **ADHD**, and other related diagnoses.
-The authors goal is to provide resources, educational content, and a collaborative space to increase understanding and reduce stigma surrounding neurodiversity.
-This is going to be different then Reddit because with this web app it is gpong to be developed and made for those who are neurodiverse!

 ## Table of Contents